lbaile21/LastAliveTerminal/README.md

   truncation or overflow.
-- **Use plural-aware APIs** (ICU MessageFormat, CLDR plural rules) rather than hand-rolled `if (n === 1)` branches, which fail for languages with more than two plural categories.
+- **Use plural-aware APIs** (ICU MessageFormat, CLDR plural rules) rather than hand-rolled `if (n === 1)` branches, which fail for languages with more than two plural categories (Arabic, for example, has six).

 ### Formatting